 Abstract

-Background: The objective of the current study was to examine the nutritional composition, Proximate analysis, phytochemical constituents, and in-vitro antioxidant activities of black jamun flesh and seed (fruit), with the intention of highlighting their potential as alternative food sources.
+Background: The objective of the current study was to examine the nutritional composition, proximate analysis, phytochemical constituents, and in-vitro antioxidant activities of black jamun flesh and see to highlighthlighting their potential as alternative food sources.

-Methods: Phytochemical screening was carried out by quantitative and qualitative phytochemical techniques, following a proximate parameters determination by quantitative estimation.
-The scavenging effect of the black jamun flesh and seed (fruit) was assessed on 2,2-diphenyl-1-picrylhydrazyl (DPPH), feric reducing potential, nitric oxide scavenging radical.
+Methods: Phytochemical screening was carried out using quantitative and qualitative phytochemical techniques, following proximate parameter determination by quantitative estimation.
+The scavenging effect of black jamun flesh and seed (fruit) was assessed using 2,2-diphenyl-1-picrylhydrazyl (DPPH), feric reducing potential, and nitric oxide scavenging radicals.

-Results: Quantitative phytochemical screening revealed cardiac glycosides, tannins, total phenol, saponins, and flavonoids.
-The proximate analysis of seed and flesh revealed that the seed had higher presents percentage moisture contents , protein , crude fat , ash contents, crude fibre and carbohydrate than the flesh.
-In terms of mineral nutrients, seed had higher levels of calcium but the flesh had higher level of iron, sodium, potassium, zinc and copper.
-When taking phytochemicals into account, it was shown that seed contained higher levels of antioxidants and flavonoids compounds than the flesh did.
+Results: Quantitative phytochemical screening revealed the presence of cardiac glycosides, tannins, total phenols, saponins, and flavonoids.
+Proximate analysis of seed and flesh revealed that the seeds had higher percentages of moisture, protein , crude fat , ash, crude fiber, and carbohydrate content than the flesh.
+In terms of mineral nutrients, the seeds had higher levels of calcium, but the flesh had higher levels of iron, sodium, potassium,, zinc and copper.
+When taking phytochemicals into account, it was shown that seeds contained higher levels of antioxidant and flavonoid compounds than flesh.

-Conclusion: The findings of the study indicated that the black jamun is an important source of nutrition and different phytochemicals.
-Thus, the ethnobotanical belief in the beneficial impact of black jamun seed and flesh may be supported, and it will act both as a potent food and medicinal source.
+Conclusion: The findings of this study indicate that black jamun is an important source of nutrition and various phytochemicals.
+Thus, the ethnobotanical belief in the beneficial impact of black jamun seeds and flesh may be supported, and it will act both as a potent food and medicinal source.

 Keywords: Phytochemicals , Proximate Composition , Antioxidant , Syzygium cumini , DPPH , Nutraceutical